Developing next-generation RNAi therapies.

 Primary Hyperoxaluria (PH)

 PH is a family of severe, rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
-In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys and other organs.
-Currently, there are no approved therapies for the treatment of PH in the US.
+In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys (nephrocalcinosis) and other organs (systemic oxalosis).
+Currently, there are no approved therapies for the treatment of PH.
+In preclinical studies, DCR-PHXC mediates near complete silencing (>90%) of the oxalate-generating enzyme LDHA when dosed monthly in non-human primates at 4 mg/kg, an easily tolerated dose.
+Comparable dosing in the mouse genetic model of PH type 1 blocks the production of excess oxalate and prevents the induced nephrocalcinosis symptoms.

 Hypercholesterolemia (PCSK9-targeted therapy)